 Poppy didn’t realise she was being subjected to sexual exploitation.
-Spending time with a WiSE worker opened her eyes to the reality of her situation.
+Poppy was reffered by her social worker to YMCA DownsLink Group’s, YMCA WiSE service.
+Spending time with a YMCA WiSE project worker opened her eyes to the reality of her situation.

-The WiSE Project works with young people aged between 13 to 25 years old who are experiencing sexual exploitation and/or trafficking and those who are at risk.
-The Project aims to raise awareness of young people’s rights and provides access to the help and support they need.
-WiSE Project staff also collaborate with professionals who work with, or who come into contact with vulnerable and at-risk young people.
-This case study is from Poppy*, one of the many young people the WiSE Project supports.
+The YMCA WiSE Project works with young people aged between 13 to 25 years old who are experiencing sexual exploitation and/or trafficking and those who are at risk.
+The project aims to raise awareness of young people’s rights and provides access to the help and support they need.
+YMCA WiSE project staff also collaborate with professionals who work with, or who come into contact with vulnerable and at-risk young people.
+This case study is from Poppy, one of the many young people YMCA WiSE supports.
 These are Poppy’s own words.

 “My name is Poppy and I am 18 years old.
 I last saw my mum when I was 11 and I’ve never met my dad.
 I didn’t really have anybody there for me when I was growing up.
 I’ve always had to fend for myself and it’s always been me on my own.
 Since I last saw my mum I spent five years moving around care homes, foster care and sheltered accommodation.
 I got kicked out of everywhere and I had nowhere left to go.
 I was homeless and alone.
 So I moved in with my ex-boyfriend.